gramineproject/graphene/Documentation/devel/performance.rst

    version that performs function calls inside Graphene instead of raw SYSCALL instructions and thus avoids this overhead).

+#.
+CPU topology.
+The CPU topology may negatively affect performance of Graphene.
+   For example, if the machine has several NUMA domains, it is important to restrict Graphene runs to only one NUMA domain, e.g., via the command ``numactl --cpunodebind=0 --membind=0``.
+Otherwise Graphene may spread enclave threads and enclave memory across several NUMA domains, which will lead to higher memory access latencies and overall worse performance.

 Other considerations
 --------------------